magento/merchdocs/src/stores/security-two-factor-authentication.md

    To select multiple methods, hold down the Ctrl key (PC) or the Command key (Mac) and click each item.

-1. Complete the settings for each method that you choose to require.
+1. Complete the settings for each supported 2FA method.

    ![Security configuration - 2FA]({% link images/images/config-2fa-general.png %}){: .zoom}
    _Providers to use_

 1. When complete, click <span class="btn">Save Config</span>.

-  The next time users sign in to the _Admin_, they are required to set up 2FA and authenticate themselves.
+  The first time users sign in to the _Admin_, they are required to set up each supported 2FA method.
+After this initial setup, they must authenticate themselves at each login using one of the supported methods.

 ### 2FA Provider Settings

-Complete the settings for each 2FA method that you require.
+Complete the settings for each 2FA method that you choose to support.

 #### Google